IDoCodingStuffs/python-doodles/freeform-log.md

 Seems the transforms have no impact on train time at least But the val loss and acc still not changing per epoch...
 Let's try a smaller LSTM to see if it is even training

+### 6/15 10 PM
+Model still refuses to train...
+Gonna try BCEWithLogits loss before tearing everything down to start from a minimal model.